Linear Regression with Centrality Measures: Empirical Demonstration

 \section{Empirical Demonstration}

-In this section, we demonstrate the relevance of our theoretical findings via an application inspired by \cite{deweerdt2006risk}.\footnote{The data is obtained from Joachim De Weerdt's website: \url{https://www.uantwerpen.be/en/staff/joachim-deweerdt/public-data-sets/nyakatoke-network/}.} In the developing world, social insurance is an important mechanism for smoothing consumption, because of restricted access to formal credit markets (\citealt{rosenzweig1988risk,udry1994risk, fafchamps2003risk, kinnan2012kinship}, among many others). \cite{deweerdt2006risk} examines the case of Nyakatoke, a village with 120 households in rural Tanzania, and find that social insurance helps households to smooth consumption following health shocks.
-The data they use comprises five rounds of panel data on household consumption, illness among other covariates, collected from February to December 2000.
-The authors also had access to social network data collected during the first round of the survey, in which households were asked for the identities of those who they depend on or depend on them for help.
-The authors then regress a household's change in consumption following illness on the mean consumption of their network neighbors, finding evidence of positive co-movements.
+In this section, we demonstrate the utility of our theoretical results via an application inspired by \cite{deweerdt2006risk}.\footnote{The data is obtained from Joachim De Weerdt's website: \url{https://www.uantwerpen.be/en/staff/joachim-deweerdt/public-data-sets/nyakatoke-network/}.} When access to formal credit markets is limited, social insurance is an important mechanism for smoothing consumption. \cite{deweerdt2006risk} studies Nyakatoke, a village with 119 households in rural Tanzania, and finds that social insurance helps households to smooth consumption following health shocks.
+The data they use comprises five rounds of panel data on household consumption, illness, and other covariates, collected from February to December 2000.
+The authors also had access to social network data collected during the first round of the survey, in which households were asked to identify those whom they depend on or who depend on them for help.
+The authors then regress a household's change in consumption following illness on the mean consumption of its network neighbors, finding evidence of positive co-movements.

-Another way to demonstrate the effect of social insurance on consumption smoothing could be to regress variance in consumption on network centrality measures.
-Specifically, the regression:
+Another way to study the role of social insurance in consumption smoothing is to regress the standard deviation of consumption expenditure on network centrality measures.
+Specifically, consider the regression:

+where $Y_i$ is the standard deviation in log food expenditure over the five survey rounds. $C^{(d)}_i$ denotes degree ($d=1$), diffusion with 2 periods ($d=2$), diffusion with 3 periods ($d=3$), or eigenvector centrality ($d=\infty$).
+The vector of covariates $W_i$ includes a constant and the number of major illnesses the household experienced.
+Because wealthier households may have smoother consumption and higher centralities, we also include mean log food expenditure as a control variable.